elementor/elementor-developers-docs/src/getting-started/best-practices.md

 ## Compatibility Checks

 [Check which Elementor and PHP versions](https://developers.elementor.com/docs/addons/compatibility/) a website uses to make sure your addon supports it.
+Otherwise, notify the user that the website doesn’t meet the addon’s requirements.

 ## Scripts & Style Registration

 Elementor has its own way to [register scripts and styles](https://developers.elementor.com/docs/scripts-styles/).
+Using the recommended methods ensures your addon is optimized for performance.

 ## Internationalization